glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/overview.md

 ## Static Namespace

-`RoomLoader` is a function containing static data variables and methods, effectively acting as a makeshift [namespace](https://learn.microsoft.com/en-us/cpp/cpp/namespaces-cpp?view=msvc-170)-like construct.
+`RoomLoader` is a global script function containing static data variables and methods, effectively acting as a makeshift [namespace](https://learn.microsoft.com/en-us/cpp/cpp/namespaces-cpp?view=msvc-170)-like construct.
 It's initialized internally and requires no extra setup.

 All methods are accessed using the `RoomLoader.MethodName(arguments...)` syntax:
 * Initialize data: `RoomLoader.DataInit(rmDungeon);`.
-* Load a room: `RoomLoader.Load(rmDungeon, 0, 0);`.
+* Load a room: `RoomLoader.Load(rmDungeon, someX, someY);`.

 Note the lack of parentheses after `RoomLoader`.
 Unlike the classic `function_name()` calls you’re used to in GML, this accesses static methods within the `RoomLoader` interface.

 This design offers a single, clean entry point for the entire library, with all internal data and public methods contained within a single "namespace".

 ## Fluent Interface

+@TODO